awsdocs/aws-cli-user-guide/doc_source/cli-services-iam-create-creds.md

 # Create an Access Key for an IAM User<a name="cli-services-iam-create-creds"></a>

-This topic describes how to use AWS Command Line Interface \(AWS CLI\) commands to create a set of access keys for an IAM user\.
+This topic describes how to use AWS Command Line Interface \(AWS CLI\) commands to create a set of access keys for an AWS Identity and Access Management \(IAM\) user\.

 Before you run any commands, set your default credentials\.
 For more information, see [Configuring the AWS CLI](cli-chap-configure.md)\.